 Notification of each and every walk is sent out monthly.
 You are required to register online.
 Places on the short walks, especially in London, are limited for safety and easy enjoyment.
 Since our short walks have proved so popular these are now run twice in the month.

 We usually start and end walks at a train station.
 This keeps logistics straightforward and personal costs to a minimum especially with the Freedom Pass and National Rail Card.
 In London we usually meet to start around 11.00 am.
 There are no charges for any walk and we do not hire professional guides in line with U3A principles.
 On long walks we stop to have a packed lunch and, although tempting, do not stop at pubs during the walk.
 But that does change when the day’s walk is done.

 It’s very easy.
-Just make contact via the website, by email or in person giving full name, U3A membership number and email address.
+Just make contact with the relevant convenors (as shown above) giving full name, U3A membership number and email address.
 You will then receive each month a notification of the arrangements for each walk.

 If you want to come on a walk you have to sign up by following a link to an online registration form.
 It’s as simple as that.

 We rarely cancel or abandon any walk because of bad weather.
 Heavy rain rarely happens and does not usually deter us.
 Perhaps we are charmed but the English weather is really quite benign.

 For information on the Slow Ways initiative to create a national network of accessible walking routes, and how u3a members can get involved, click on the "Slow Ways" link at top right on this page.